joukos/PaperTTY/README.md

 Included as default is a very small bitmap font called [Tom Thumb](https://robey.lag.net/2010/01/23/tiny-monospace-font.html), it is fairly readable for its tiny size and fits 20 rows with 62 columns on the 2.13".
 Thanks go to Brian Swetland and Robey Pointer for their work on the font and for releasing it under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
 There are even smaller "readable" [fonts](https://github.com/Michaelangel007/nanofont3x4) around but they take a bit of effort to use here.

+Unless you're happy with the awesome default font, find a nice *monospaced* TrueType or bitmap font: Andale Mono (`sudo apt install ttf-mscorefonts-installer`) is pretty great for very small sizes and on the 2.13" (128x250 pixels) can fit 17 rows and 50 columns

+- You *can* use a proportional font but the terminal will probably look horrible

-Python imaging library includes a utility called `pilfont`, you can use this to convert a BDF/PCF font file into `.pil` (I didn't have luck with some fonts - remember to use the `pilfont` version that's on your Pi):
+Pillow includes a utility called `pilfont.py`, you can use this to convert a BDF/PCF font file into a `.pil` and a `.pbm` (I didn't have luck with some fonts - remember to use the `pilfont.py` version that's on your Pi):

 ```
 # convert Terminus
 gunzip -c /usr/share/fonts/X11/misc/ter-u12b_unicode.pcf.gz > terminus-12.pcf
-pilfont terminus-12.pcf
+pilfont.py terminus-12.pcf
 # you should get terminus-12.pil that you can pass with the --font option
 ```